haneure/haneure/README.md

-# 👋 Hi there my name is Gare
+# 👋 Hi My name is Gare

-I'm an undergraduate student from STEI ITB.
-I am a highly motivated student and eager to learn about anything, especially tech stuff.
-I major in computer science currently on my 5th semester and interested in all things related to computers such as web development, machine learning, AI, competitive programming, and also capture the flag. currently exploring cybersecurity regarding web and binary exploitation.
+Gare is an undergraduate student from STEI ITB.
+Gare is a highly motivated student and eager to learn about anything, especially tech stuff.
+Gare majored in computer science currently on his 6th semester.
+He interested in all things related to computers such as Web development in general both frontend and backend, machine learning, and capture the flag.
+He is currently exploring cybersecurity about web and binary exploitation.

 ## 🧾 Featured Project